xolaniLLC/evauxie/README.md

 * How to run the program
 * open the project in VS code
 * click on the index or home file it will be open in the default browser
+* there is a folder Vendor pages!
+* there are pages and assets folder having all images and css file.
 ```
 Folders in Project
 * open the editor